codio-content/ThinkJava/.guides/content/extending-classes-the-player-class.md

 }
 ```

+{Run!}(sh .guides/bg.sh javac code/Player.java java -cp code/ Player 2 )

 The `while` loop runs until it finds a match (we'll assume for now that it always does).
 It uses the `Eights` object to draw a card.
 If it matches, it returns the card.
 Otherwise it adds the card to the player's hand and repeats.

 Both `searchForMatch` and `drawForMatch` use `cardMatches`, which is a static method, also defined in `Player`.
 This method is a straightforward translation of the rules of the game:

 ```code
 public static boolean cardMatches(Card card1, Card card2) {